AGCoL

 2D hit wire popup

 Popup: To view the popup of a hit-wire, right click on it; the hit-wire must be highlighted in red from hovering over it to be clickable.
-The wire and the major genes (≤2) will be highlighted red as shown on the upper right; the corresponding popup is shown below.
+The wire and the major genes (0,1 or 2) will be highlighted magenta as shown on the upper right; the corresponding popup is shown below.

-1. The top part of the popup is the same as the hit information.
+The top part of the popup is the same as the hit information shown in the image above.
+The bottom part shows the coordinates of the subhits:

-6. The subhit columns # in the two table of subhits align to each, e.g. the rows #2 align to each other.
+4. The '#' column in the two subhit tables align to each other, e.g. the rows #2 coordinates align to each other (a MUMmer hit).

-7. The sequence name that is alphabetically lower (e.g. arab<cabb) is numbered 1-N; the opposite sequence is ordered to match the first.
+5. The sequence name that is alphabetically lower (e.g. arab<cabb) is the query and the other is the target.
+The query is numbered 1-N; the target is ordered to match the first.

 hit popup